 Anisha Gunjal

-Previously, I was a Visiting Scholar at Cognitive Learning for Vision and Robotics Lab (CLVR) at University of Southern California, advised by Prof. Joseph Lim.
+Prior to this, I was a Visiting Scholar at Cognitive Learning for Vision and Robotics Lab (CLVR) at University of Southern California, advised by Prof. Joseph Lim.
 I also worked as the Lead Machine Learning Engineer of Documents AI at HyperVerge, Inc. I did my undergrad in Computer Science at Pune Institute of Computer Technology.

 Email / CV / Scholar / Twitter / Github / LinkedIn / Blog